-From an early age, I have been fascinated by natural objects, discarded by nature, which land randomly on the ground.
-I would collect seeds, insects and other organic detritus and arrange it carefully and systematically into assorted groups, creating, what can be perceived as order out of chaos.
+From an early age my fascination with natural objects, discarded by nature, which land randomly on the ground.
+Collecting seeds, insects and other organic detritus and arranging them carefully and systematically into assorted groups, creating, what can be perceived as order out of chaos.

 About the Artist